securitybunker/databunker.org/content/doc/faq/_index.md

 ## Does your product support multi-master replication?

-For that will need to use MySQL as a backend database and configure database replication on the MySQL level.
+For that you will need to use MySQL as a backend database and configure database replication on the MySQL level.
 You will need to do it by yourself or use the cloud version provided by AWS, Google Cloud, Microsoft Azure, etc...

 When `SQLite` is used it does not support database replication.